 You can blind-mount EIS anywhere behind the firewall and view all of its information on a GRT EFIS.
 With a single-wire serial connection, the EIS can feed full engine and systems data to a GRT EFIS display unit to create full-color, customizable graphic engine information displays, as well as the ability to save & upload engine data to analysis services such as SavvyAnalysis.com.

 Flexible Leaning Pages*

 Most instruments allow you to lean according to the technique the instrument designer had in mind; a necessary compromise due to the limited information provided on their small displays.
-The EIS uses a 32-character display and 5 different pages of EGT data (models 4000, 600 and 9000).
+The EIS uses a 32-character display and 5 different pages of EGT data (models 4000, 600 and 9000 only).
 This makes leaning your engine easy, no matter what your leaning technique.
-Our digital leaning page has proven to be one it the most popular function.
+Our digital leaning page has proven to be a very popular function.
 It shows when each cylinder has reached peak and how far past peak it is with one degree resolution.

 Graphical and Digital Displays*

 Not sure of your preference?
 Don’t worry.
 We give you both.
 Our graphical displays have better resolution than any of the big name monitors and the digital data displayed with graphical pages is user programmable.

 Digital and graphical display of the EGT trends.
 This function reveals which cylinder is causing your engine to run rough, or reassures you that all is well when setting out over hostile terrain.
 The costs savings in maintenance provided by this function easily justifies the cost of the entire instrument.
 More useful and important than the leaning function.

 EIS Leaning Function*

 The EIS tells you which cylinders are past peak, which cylinder peaked first, and how far each cylinder is away from peak.
 The leaning status of all cylinders is displayed simultaneously, making it simple to see how well balanced the mixture is to the engine.